 My mother is one of those sensational moms.

-She put about 6,000 miles on her bike in the last year, commuting around sunny Tampa.
+She put about 6,000 miles on her bike in one year, commuting around sunny Tampa.

-She befriends the local homeless, buys them a burger, and worries over them if she hasn’t seen them for a couple of days.
+She befriends the local homeless, buys them a burger, and worries about them if she hasn’t seen them for a couple of days.

 She still gets mistaken for being my sister.